medic/cht-core/tests/AUTOMATE_TEST_GUIDE.md

-# Guide to create new automated test case
+# Style guide for automated tests

 This style guide provides editorial guidelines for anyone creating new automated test cases for the CHT-Core.